IT21894824/Visual-Style-Advisor/README.md

 ## Tools & Technologies

 ### Frontend
-- **Flutter**: Used for cross-platform UI development, primarily on Android (using Android Studio).
+- **React Native**: Used for cross-platform UI development, primarily on Android (using Android Studio).

 ### Backend
-- **Python (FastAPI)**: Primary backend framework for building RESTful APIs.
+- **Python (FastAPI)**: Primary backend framework for building RESTful APIs to manage requests and responses.
 - **Node.js**: Potentially used for additional non-Python microservices or integration purposes.

 ### Database
-- **Google Firestore**: Used as the NoSQL database for storing and managing application data.
+- **Google Firestore**: NoSQL database for securely storing and managing user data, preferences, and styling history.

 ## Machine Learning Models